Podlaskie Voivodeship

-Podlaskie Voivodeship (województwo podlaskie /pl/) is a voivodeship in northeastern Poland.
-The name of the voivodeship refers to the historical region of Podlachia (in Polish, Podlasie), and significant part of its territory corresponds to that region.
+Podlaskie Voivodeship (województwo podlaskie /pl/) is a voivodeship, or province, in northeastern Poland.
+The name of the voivodeship refers to the historical region of Podlasie, and some part of its territory corresponds to that region.
 The capital and largest city is Białystok.

 It borders the Masovian Voivodeship to the west, Warmian-Masurian Voivodeship to the northwest, Lublin Voivodeship to the south, Belarus to the east, and Lithuania to the northeast.

 The voivodeship was created on 1 January 1999, pursuant to the Polish local government reforms adopted in 1998, from the former Białystok and Łomża Voivodeships and the eastern half of the former Suwałki Voivodeship.

 Etymology

 The voivodeship takes its name from the historic region of Poland called Podlasie, or in Latin known as Podlachia.

 There are two opinions regarding the origin of the region's name.
 People often derive it from the Proto-Slavic les or las, meaning "forest", i.e., it is an area "by the wood(s)" or an "area of forests", which would bring Podlasie close in meaning to adjacent Polesia.
-This theory has been questioned, as it does not properly take into consideration the vowel shifts "a" > "e" > "i" in various Slavic languages (in fact, it mixes vowels from different languages)..
+This theory has been questioned, as it does not properly take into consideration the vowel shifts "a" > "e" > "i" in various Slavic languages (in fact, it mixes vowels from different languages).
 However, this etymology was supported by the Polish linguist Bogumił Samuel Linde, who in his Dictionary of the Polish Language proposed that Podlasie was named for its proximity to dense forests, referring to it as "a land near the forests".
 He argued that the name could be linked to its geographical position and historical landscape.
 Heavily wooded Podlaskie is home to the primeval Białowieża Forest and National Park, the habitat of the European wisent bison and tarpan.

 A second view holds that the term comes from the expression pod Lachem, i.e., "under the Poles" (see: Lechia).
 Some claim it to mean "under Polish rule", as the region was under Polish rule at various periods in the Middle Ages, although the area belonged to the Grand Duchy of Lithuania from 1466 until the 1569 Privilege of restoration of Podlasie land to the Polish Crown, however, the south-eastern part remained within Lithuania until 1795.

 A better variant of the latter theory holds that the name originates from the period when the territory was within the Trakai Voivodeship of the Grand Duchy of Lithuania, along the border with Mazovia, primarily a fief of the Poland of the Piasts, and later part of the Kingdom of Poland.
 Hence pod Lachem would mean "near the Poles", "along the border with Poland".
 The Lithuanian name of the region, Palenkė, has exactly this meaning.